Funcy33/Vluninfo_Repo/CNVDs/113_2/README.md

 ## Vulnerability Description
 There is a stack-based buffer overflow vulnerability in function `formOneSsidCfgSet`.

-In function `formOneSsidCfgSet` it reads user provided parameter `ssid` into src`, and this two variable is passed into function `strcpy` without any length check, which may overflow the stack-based buffer `s`.
+In function `formOneSsidCfgSet` it reads user provided parameter `ssid` into src`, and this variable is passed into function `strcpy` without any length check, which may overflow the stack-based buffer `s`.
 ![](https://github.com/Funcy33/Vluninfo_Repo/blob/main/CNVDs/113_2/vlun.png)

 So by requesting the page `/goform/setOneSsidCfg`, the attacker can easily perform a Deny of Service Attack.